The Quiet American

 Greene, or Fowler, understands all too well the duplicitous political nature of the American and its bloody consequences, but he cannot entirely resist Pyle's fresh-scrubbed appeal.
 The boy couldn't help it.

 The first movie adaptation of The Quiet America in 1958 turned it into a gung-ho American film about the need to stop communism.
-The 2002 movie was truer to Greene's vision, even subtly changing Pyle into a slightly shadier character, a revision I think the author would appreciate.
+A remake in 2002 was truer to Greene's vision, even subtly changing Pyle into a slightly shadier character, a revision I think the author would appreciate.

 — Eric